glowkeeper/P3D/docs/labs/week1Session2.md

 ### Vectors

-A vector is a geometric object that is represented by a ray with a magnitude and a direction.
-Graphically, they are usually shown as an arrow connecting an initial point A with a terminal point B.
+A vector is a geometric object that is represented by a ray with [magnitude and direction](https://mathinsight.org/image/vector).

 ![](./images/vector.png)

 You are not required to have any prior maths to complete this module.
-However, below, you will create a C++ class `vec3.h` that implements some of the vector maths (such as the dot product and vector addition), which is needed to visualise a ray traced object.
+However, below, you will create a C++ class `vec3.h` that implements some of the vector maths which is needed to visualise a ray traced object.
 If you are interested in that maths, or have some mathematical background, [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) gives more detail.
 Additionally, the _Reading List_, on Canvas, includes a reference to _Essential mathematics for games and interactive applications: a programmer's guide_, which is available in the library.

 ```
 #ifndef VEC3_H